RashmiJennefer/CNN_Melanoma_Skin_Cancer_Detection/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

+## Model Overview
+- Provide general information about your project here.
+- What is the background of your project?
+- What is the business probem that your project is trying to solve?
+- What is the dataset that is being used?

 ## Conclusions
 - Conclusion 1 from the analysis
 - Conclusion 2 from the analysis